Maybeboard

 -Oubliette:

 -EDH Staples: Originally I had only included one piece of off-theme, targeted removal, and one off-theme boardwipe; but eventually caved as I was finding myself wanting more cheap, instant-speed, flexible interaction options.
-Farewell is an absolutely disgusting, flexible (and expensive) boardwipe option.
+I initially had Farewell slotted into the deck, but eventually cut it for The Meathook Massacre as Farewell is a disgusting card and felt more bland and boring to play each time it resolved; and also led to wayyy longer games 90% of the time it resolved.
 I'm also running Despark, Stroke of Midnight, Anguished Unmaking, and Swords to Plowshares because while playing the deck it felt way too light on interaction and these offer cheap, instant-speed, flexible options.

 -Ephemerate: